vislearn/FFF/README.md

 python -m lightning_trainable.launcher.fit configs/dw4.yaml --name '{data_set[name]}' --continue-from lightning_logs/dw4/version_0/checkpoints/last.ckpt
 ```
 This reloads the entire training state (model state, optim state, epoch, etc.) from the checkpoint and continues training from there.

+### Setup your own training

+Start with the config file in `configs/` that fits your needs best and modify it to your needs.
+For custom data sets, add the data set to `fff.data`.